andreluciani/sql-orm-examples/index.md

 ## The `ORDER BY` clause

-- Let's order the cities stored in table `cities` based on the `population` colum, from the most inhabited to the least inhabited:
+- Let's order the cities stored in table `cities` based on the `population` column, from the most inhabited to the least inhabited:

 ```sql
 SELECT * FROM cities